Christian Thought: Basic Christian beliefs and doctrines

 "The Wesleyan Perspective" is part of the introductory material in the Wesley Study Bible, published in 1990 by Word.

 John Wesley is not a saint in the way our Roman Catholic friends bestow that title on someone.
-The reason we talk about John Wesley is that the theological tradition that he helped shape and guide in the 1700s was the core of a revival movement that gave birth to the Church of the Nazarene in the late 1800s and early 1900s.
+The reason we talk about John Wesley is that the theological tradition that he helped launch and guide in the 1700s was the core of a revival movement that gave birth to the Church of the Nazarene in the late 1800s and early 1900s.

 -- Howard Culbertson,